swiss/fedlex-jolux/doc/impacts.md

 :::{admonition} jolux:impactToLegalResource
 :class: note
 :name: impactToLegalResource
 The object predicate **jolux:impactToLegalResource** is used to connect a jolux:LegalResourceImpact to a [jolux:LegalResourceSubdivision](#LegalResourceSubdivision) as a target of the impact.
+The difference to jolux:impactConsolidatedBy is that the target here is the jolux:ConsolidationAbstract.
 :::

 :::{admonition} jolux:impactConsolidatedBy
 :class: note
 :name: impactConsolidatedBy
 The object predicate **jolux:impactConsolidatedBy** is used to connect a jolux:LegalResourceImpact to a [jolux:LegalResourceSubdivision](#LegalResourceSubdivision) that is part of the corresponding [jolux:Consolidation](#Consolidation).
+The difference to jolux:impactToLegalResource is that the target here is the jolux:Consolidation and not the jolux:ConsolidationAbstract.
 :::

 ## Datatype Properties